 Clinical investigations into the diagnosis and treatment of adrenal and pituitary tumors

-Patients with adrenal tumors and other types of Cushing Syndrome (and occasionally other pituitary tumors) come to the NIH Clinical Center for diagnosis and treatment.
-Ongoing investigations focus on (1) the prevalence of ectopic hormone receptor expression in adrenal adenomas and massive macronodular adrenocortical disease; (2) the diagnostic use of high-sensitivity magnetic resonance imaging for the earlier detection of pituitary tumors; and (3) the diagnosis, management, and post-operative care of children with Cushing syndrome and other pituitary tumors.
+Patients with adrenal tumors and other types of Cushing's syndrome (and occasionally other pituitary tumors) come to the NIH Clinical Center for diagnosis and treatment.
+Ongoing investigations focus on (i) the prevalence of ectopic hormone receptor expression in adrenal adenomas and MMAD; (ii) the diagnostic use of high-sensitivity magnetic resonance imaging for the earlier detection of pituitary tumors; and (iii) the diagnosis, management, and post-operative care of children with Cushing's syndrome and other pituitary tumors.

 Clinical and molecular investigations into other pediatric genetic syndromes

 Mostly in collaboration with several other investigators at the NIH and elsewhere, we are conducting work on pediatric genetic syndromes seen in our clinics and wards.
 As part of this work, our laboratory most recently identified a new genetic locus for gigantism on chromosome Xq26 (4).
 We named the disease X-LAG for X-linked acrogigantism.
 X-LAG is mostly a pediatric disorder and is caused by complex genomic micro-duplications and other rearrangements of the Xq26 locus, which involves four genes, including GPR101, encoding an orphan G-protein coupled receptor (GPCR), which mediates its actions through cAMP signaling.
 GPR101 is now being studied in acromegaly and other pituitary tumors and in animal models.

 - INSERM, Paris, France (Co-Principal Investigator): "Clinical and molecular genetics of Carney complex" 06/2003-present (480,000 Euros/year).